railsmn/project-schedule-old-obsolete/open_camp/session1.md

 Great.
 We can create a note, but now we want edit the ````note````.

 #### Controller
-We'll a get the attributes from the HTML form, and save them,
+We'll load a note's attributes into the form, then get the attributes from the HTML form, and save them on form submission,

     # notes_controller.rb

     class NotesController < ApplicationController

       # ... other controller actions ...

+      def edit
+        @note = Note.find(params[:id])
+      end

       def update
         @note = Note.find(params[:id])